How you can get involved and have your say

 The information you provide to us will be held securely on our computers.
 We will keep a record of your personal information, your enquiry and our response to you, in line with the NHS record retention timescales within the Records Management Code of Practice for Health and Social Care 2016.

-West Yorkshire and Harrogate Health & Care Partnership is hosted by NHS Wakefield Clinical Commissioning Group.
+West Yorkshire Health and Care Partnership is hosted by NHS Wakefield Clinical Commissioning Group.